The Center for the Study of Science Fiction is pleased to offer a substantial

 Science Fiction Studies.

-- Your name and story title posted here for all to see!
-If you want to
+- Your name and information posted here for all to see (if you like)!

 The winner is announced during the English Department Awards Ceremony